ruchisamud/ihs-final-2017/README.md

 # Milestone 3 - Push your changes to your Github repository
 1. In the "bash" tab at the bottom of the c9.io IDE, type the following:
    - git add index.html
-     - (this tells Git that you have made some changes to index.html that you intend to commit to the repository)
+     - (this tells Git that you have made some changes to index.html that you intend to commit to the repository.
+Optional for small projects, you can use git commit -a to add files along with commit)
    - git commit
      - (this commits the changes you made to the local copy of your repository within c9.io; type a short description of your change in the editor that appears, then